gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPScannerConfiguration.md

 - On: The default setting.
 The scanner gets its configuration settings directly from the Azure Information Protection service.

-- Off: The scanner is prevented from getting its configuration settings directly from the Azure Information Protection service.
+- Off: Supported by the Azure Information Protection client (classic) only: The scanner is prevented from getting its configuration settings directly from the Azure Information Protection service.
 Instead, the scanner is configured by settings that you import from a file.

 If the scanner cannot support online configuration, you must still configure the scanner in the Azure portal.
 Then, export the scanner configuration from the portal to a .json file and import this file by using the [Import-AIPScannerConfiguration](./Import-AIPScannerConfiguration.md) cmdlet.